Balance in Design

 Sometimes I find myself drawn to buildings that are symmetrical in design.
 There is something reassuring about the organized layout of the details as well as the repetition.
 When looking at buildings like this, I find that my eyes will zero in on the details and then zoom out to see the whole.
 It's a very relaxing exercise.
 Perhaps the relaxation is part of the reason I such an affinity for this type of architecture.

-*Information obtained from Heartland MLS is deemed reliable but not guaranteed. *This is an eclectic blog combining a little business with pleasure; please consult a licensed professional before making life altering decisions. ♪♫ Scan QR code for homes for sale mobile app:
+*Information obtained from Heartland MLS is deemed reliable but not guaranteed. *This is an eclectic blog combining business with a little humor; please consult a licensed professional before making life altering decisions. ♪♫

 Great exercise Maria.
 You should post this to the Name That Photo group.
 Let everyone guess where this lovely structure is.
 Too bad those types of exercises don't let us lose weight lol.